 Signature Irish soda bread remains guest favorite

-Busch’s Signature Irish soda bread, made from scratch with heavy cream and butter, remains a guest favorite.
-More than 3,000 loaves are sold during the week of St. Patrick’s Day.
-Jessica Benn, bakehouse manager, said that when she joined the company 15 years ago, she prepared the bread herself with limited assistance.
+When Jessica Benn, bakehouse manager, joined the company 15 years ago, she prepared the bread herself with limited assistance.
 Today, a team hand-forms the loaves to meet increased demand.

 “It’s a time-honored Busch’s recipe – slightly sweet with raisins and finished with a delicate sugared crust that creates the perfect bite,” Benn said.
-“It’s become a guest favorite.”

 The bread is made in small batches to maintain quality and prevent over-kneading.
-Irish soda bread scones are also available.
+Irish soda bread scones also are available.

 [RELATED: Busch’s Fresh Food Market President, CEO Finds Home At Family-Owned Grocer]